 3 Ways to Get Better Sleep as a Runner - Orange Mud, LLC

 Being an athlete is physically, mentally and emotionally draining at times.
 Of course, there’s the highs – when you’re in great shape, when your mind is clear and when you remind yourself just how much you love to run.
-But there’s also the lows – when you have or are recovering from an injury, when you’re trying to get fit and it’s really hard and when all the extremes of bad weather and bad terrain are getting in your way.
+But there’s also the lows – when you have or are recovering from an injury, when you’re trying to get fit and it’s and when all the extremes of bad weather and bad terrain are getting in your way.
+The importance of sleep for athletic performance cannot be overstated, as it helps in overcoming these challenges.

 So how can you ensure that running is more about the good times and less about the bad?
 Well, there are 3 key things we all need to do in order to be healthy.
 One is getting enough exercise (which, I trust, you do already).
 The second is eating the right foods: a very important one that involves cutting down on caffeine, sugar and gluten while loading up on leafy greens and oily fish.